biolink/biolink-model/tests/test_scripts/output/genmarkdown/meta/index.md

  * mixins - List of definitions to be mixed in.
 Targets may be any definition of the same type
  * multivalued - If true slot can have many values
  * name - a unique key that identifies a slot, type or class in a schema
+ * not_inherited - True means that the slot is local and is not_inherited across is_a or slot_usage paths
  * note - Notes about an element
  * path - For any denormalized slot, this represents the tree or graph path used to generate the denormalized form
  * prefixes - list of ID/CURIE prefixes applicable to that element